Darryl Strawberry: Prime years

 In 1987, Strawberry hit 39 home runs and stole 36 bases, joining the exclusive 30–30 club at the time becoming one of only 10 players in baseball history to accomplish the feat.
 (Teammate Howard Johnson [36 HR, 32 SB] also accomplished the feat; to this day, Strawberry and Johnson are the only teammates to have ever gone 30/30 in the same season.)
 In addition to that, he hit 32 doubles and drove in 104 runs.
 Despite this, the 1987 team, plagued by pitching injuries, missed the playoffs.

 On Opening Day in 1988, Strawberry hit a massive home run (estimated at 525 ft.) that struck the roof of Olympic Stadium in Montreal.
-For the season, Strawberry once again hit 39 home runs (despite a general decline in home run totals in all of baseball from the atypical 1987 season) to lead the National League for a second time.
+For the season, Strawberry once again hit 39 home runs (despite a general decline in home run totals in all of baseball from the atypical 1987 season) to lead the National League.
 Strawberry also led the league in slugging percentage at .545 and OPS at .911 and finished second with 101 runs batted in.
 He finished a very close second in MVP voting to the Dodgers' Kirk Gibson.
 Strawberry led the Mets to the playoffs, losing to the Dodgers in seven games in the National League Championship Series.

 In 1989, Strawberry's offensive numbers declined: he had 29 home runs and 77 runs batted in, but only had a .225 average.
 Nevertheless, the Mets came in a close second place to the Chicago Cubs in the National League East.

 In 1990, Strawberry rebounded by hitting 37 home runs, driving in 108 runs and batting for a .277 average.
 His Mets, however, came once again in a close second place in the National League East, losing to the Pittsburgh Pirates by three games.
 Strawberry himself finished third in MVP voting that season.

 Despite his accomplishments, Strawberry was sometimes criticized for disruptive behavior.
 He got into a physical altercation on team picture day with team captain Keith Hernandez and in the midst of a war of words with infielder Wally Backman, threatened to "bust that little redneck in the face".
 On multiple occasions, he overslept and was late for, or missed, team workouts.

 Strawberry signed as a free agent with the Los Angeles Dodgers on November 8, 1990, inking a lucrative five-year $22.25 million contract.
-In California, he was named Big Brother of The Year for 1991.
 After hitting 28 home runs and bringing in 99 runs batted in a successful first year for the Dodgers, injuries and personal problems kept him sidelined for much of the next two seasons, hitting five home runs in each season.

 By the end of the 1991 season, he had 280 lifetime homers at the age of only 29, drawing comparisons to then home run king Hank Aaron.
 His 252 home runs as a Met stood as a club record until 2025, when Pete Alonso surpassed him.